rcopestake65/AMF-theme/README.md

 ## General CSS / Layout

-- maw width on large screens set at 80rem and 95% on small
+- max width on large screens set at 80rem and 95% on small